What we’re after

 Overland is always looking for nonfiction pieces, especially for its online magazine.
 We update the pitch page with subjects that seem interesting – though we consider pitches on any topics.
 Most of all, we’re looking for thoughtful, provocative and argumentative articles, pieces that will provoke discussion and debate.
-You can pitch to us on one of the topics below, or submit completed articles (of between 600 and 1000 words) to us via our submissions page.
+You can pitch to us on one of the topics below, or submit completed articles (of between 800 and 1200 words) to us via our submissions page.
 We pay $120 for published online pieces.
 When pitching, please clarify if you want the piece to be published online or print.